zainthecoder/Classify-a-Tumour/README.md

 # Classify-a-Tumour

-## **Classifier** to identify patients with benign or malignant tumor based on the tumor characteristics
+## **Classifier** to identify patients with benign or malignant tumor based on the tumor characteristics.

 ## The classifier is coded from *scratch* on matlab.
 No libraries used for model training and model building.